Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 It’s imperative to forecast online sales separately from store-based demand.
 By forecasting online demand separately, DIY retailers can accurately capture the unique demand patterns of online sales and the impact of, for example, promotions prominently featured online.
 In addition, the ability to predict the volume and timing of online orders enables planning for the right capacity and workforce in picking and dispatching customer orders.

-The best omnichannel retailers are able to make clever use of their different sales channels to minimize risk and maximize revenue for new products and products being phased out.
-New products can, for example, be launched online first to then be included in the physical stores’ assortments if they prove successful.
+The best omnichannel retailers can make clever use of their different sales channels to minimize risk and maximize revenue for new products and products being phased out.
+New products can, for example, be launched online first to be included in the physical stores’ assortments if they prove successful.
 To minimize the risk of customer disappointment while still ensuring stores’ profit margins, down-trending products can be removed from the physical stores’ assortments to make room for better-performing products while remaining available online for their hardcore fans.
-Without store- and channel-based demand forecasting, transitions like these will be very cumbersome to manage and come with a high risk of stockouts or overstock.
+Without store- and channel-based demand forecasting, transitions like these will be very cumbersome and have a high risk of stockouts or overstock.

 Successful forecasting of online demand requires addressing the challenge of backorders and split shipments.
 Occasionally, online customer orders must be fulfilled using inventory from several distribution centers (“split shipments”).
 Sometimes, there are delays in fulfillment or customers placing orders for products waiting to be restocked at the DC.
-To ensure reliable future forecasts, it is important that the planning system in use is able to attribute these orders to the DC from which they would ideally have been fulfilled and for the day they should have been shipped.
+To ensure reliable future forecasts, the planning system in use must be able to attribute these orders to the DC from which they would ideally have been fulfilled and for the day they should have been shipped.

 DIY and home improvement retailers who hope to remain competitive must adopt machine learning, but you must also understand its limitations.
-Automating most of your demand forecasting isn’t just desirable—it’s actually quite feasible with machine learning.
-But the COVID-19 crisis clearly demonstrated that retailers will always face circumstances where system-generated forecasts will be off (although some systems can recover more quickly than others).
+Automating most of your demand forecasting isn’t just desirable—it’s quite feasible with machine learning.
+However, retailers will always face circumstances –demonstrated by crises such as COVID-19 – where system-generated forecasts are off (although some systems can recover faster).

 Too many DIY retailers rely on “black box” forecasting systems that can take in all sorts of data to produce accurate forecasts but lack transparency.
-Black box systems may well kill your business—or at least your planning efficiency—for a couple of reasons.
+Black box systems may kill your business—or at least your planning efficiency—for several reasons.

-2. When demand planners can’t make sense of forecast errors, it erodes their confidence in all forecast calculations, leading to increased double-checking and manual forecasting, undermining the entire goal of using computer power to automate forecasting.
+When demand planners can’t make sense of forecast errors, their confidence in all forecast calculations erodes.
+This leads to increased double-checking and manual forecasting, undermining the entire goal of using computer power to automate forecasting.

-That’s why best practice retailers understand the value of transparency.
-Even when the system does the heavy lifting, human planners must always be able to both understand and control how their forecasts are generated.
+That’s why best-practice retailers understand the value of transparency.
+Even when the system does the heavy lifting, human planners must always be able to understand and control how their forecasts are generated.

 Too many DIY retailers today still rely on their store associates to keep track of availability and demand for thousands of SKUs and manually place orders to keep shelves adequately stocked.
 This approach is extremely time-consuming, and one of the great benefits of centralizing and automating the process is that it frees your store personnel to focus on delivering high-quality customer service.

-But a manual approach also fails to take advantage of the wealth of supply chain data that could inform and improve those ordering decisions.
-That’s why home improvement retailers need to take advantage of an automated supply chain management system that uses machine learning-based forecasting to guide replenishment.
+However, a manual approach also fails to take advantage of the wealth of supply chain data that could inform and improve those ordering decisions.
+Home improvement retailers need to take advantage of an automated supply chain management system that uses machine learning-based forecasting to guide replenishment.
 The system should be able to automatically generate store-level order proposals based on detailed supply chain information on available inventory, incoming goods, expected sales until the order arrives, safety stock requirements, and visual minimums.

 High-quality, forecast-driven replenishment delivers consistent benefits:

-DIY retailers commonly see large delivery peaks at certain times of the week.
-They pose significant capacity challenges—from DC picking and transportation to store receiving and shelving.
+DIY retailers commonly see significant delivery peaks at certain times of the week.
+These peaks pose considerable capacity challenges, from DC picking and transportation to store receiving and shelving.

 However, Figure 8 (below) shows how a best-in-class planning system autonomously smooths out the flow of goods in your distribution centers and stores, reducing the risk of bottlenecks and ensuring efficient capacity utilization.

-Figure 8: Orange line = goods flow from distribution center to store based on store inventory requirements; green line = goods flow from distribution center to store when intelligent delivery flow smoothing is applied.
+Figure 6: The orange line shows goods flowing from the distribution center to the store based on store inventory requirements; the green line shows goods flowing from the distribution center to the store when intelligent delivery flow smoothing is applied.

 DIY retailers need several capabilities to meet supplier requirements and benefit from lower transportation costs or supplier discounts without accumulating excess stock:

-• Flexibly define which products should be pooled when planning an order.
-Products from the same supplier are often pooled together, but sometimes it makes sense to consider the same supplier’s different manufacturing sites separately or to consider all products sourced from the same region, regardless of supplier, as one group.
+Flexibly define which products should be pooled when planning an order.
+Products from the same supplier are often pooled together.
+Still, sometimes it makes sense to consider the same supplier’s different manufacturing sites separately or to consider all products sourced from the same region, regardless of supplier, as one group.

-• Set targets and/or limits for the consolidated order in multiple units, such as value, volume, number of pallets, weight, or combinations of these dimensions.
+Set targets and limits for the consolidated order in multiple units, such as value, volume, number of pallets, weight, or combinations of these dimensions.
 For example, when filling trucks, the order should fill the available space efficiently without you paying to transport air or exceeding the maximum legal weight.

-• Let the planning system decide which kind of load carrier it should aim to fill up with the order.
-With some suppliers, it may make sense to order a truck, a truck with a trailer, or one truck with a trailer and one without, depending on the forecasted demand.
+Let the planning system decide which kind of load carrier it should aim to fill up with the order.
+With some suppliers, it may make sense to order a truck with a trailer or one with a trailer and one without, depending on the forecasted demand.

 Slow-moving items are essential to DIY retail and make up a considerable portion of most product ranges, but they can be challenging to manage due to their unpredictable nature.
 In many cases, you may want to keep a certain amount of a slow-moving item in stock to maintain the brand image, even if demand doesn’t necessarily justify the quantity.
-These items generate the least sales data across the longest periods of time but must be replenished to meet the visual minimums you’ve set.
+These items generate the least sales data across the longest periods but must be replenished to meet your visual minimums.

 Some slow movers are typically purchased in large quantities rather than as single units.
-For example, rarely does a consumer purchase a single light switch or just one tile.
+For example, a consumer rarely purchases a single light switch or just one tile.
 However, a builder may need a few dozen light switches or boxes of tiles to complete a project.
 Further, in both examples, all the items need to be identical.
-Other items need to be kept in specific quantities because they are typically purchased as a set, such as table legs.
+Other items, such as table legs, must be kept in specific quantities because they are typically purchased as a set.

 Traditionally, retailers have operated in a very siloed manner, with very little communication between the merchandising teams responsible for store planograms, the supply chain teams responsible for store replenishment, and the store operations teams responsible for in-store work processes.
-In the large-format stores typical for DIY retail, it’s essential to keep these teams in sync to ensure inefficient activities aren’t wasting time and money.
+Keeping these teams in sync in the large-format stores typical for DIY retail is essential to ensure inefficient activities aren’t wasting time and money.

-The space allocated to each product in a store has a big impact on both the results and costs of the store replenishment process:
+The space allocated to each product in a store has a significant impact on both the results and costs of the store replenishment process:

 • If the allocated space is larger than demand, the inventory needed to ensure optimal availability won’t be enough to maintain full, appealing displays.
 In that case, you need to define additional visual minimums that indicate how many units should be on shelves to ensure appealing displays.
 For slow sellers, visual minimums will always be higher than what’s strictly needed for high availability.